ChenZhongPu/data-structure-swufe/book/src/stack_queue/queue.md

 <img src="image/queue.png" width="50%">

 As a running example of *queues*, let's consider what happens when you are calling 10086.
-Suppose there is only one telephone operator and she is free now:
+Suppose there is only one telephone operator, and she is free now:

 | Action | Contents in the queue | Who is being served |
 | ----- | ------ | -------- |